This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 I actually used flip flops instead of slippers to walk around the hospital as well.

 Hospital pajamas after birth are an option (if provided) but … do you really want to wear an hospital pajama?!

-Particularly if you are planning on breastfeeding, I would recommend taking a pajama with buttons at the front.
+Particularly if you are planning on breastfeeding, I would recommend taking a pajama with buttons at the front like this one here.
 That way it’s easier to open it up just at the top to feed your little newborn.